vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/authentication.md

 ### Error information: Authentication fails, Invalid data length

-Authentication fails because you do not enable the authentication.
+Authentication fails because you had not enable the authentication.
 Follow the preceding steps to enable the authentication.

 <!-- restrict the attributes and values returned by the server to just those required. -->
 <!-- When LDAP is turned on, the following security settings can be used to configure it: